 How the Course Works

-The Guided Edition runs for 6 weeks, during which you will have unlimited one-on-one email contact with me.
-I’ll give you feedback and guidance on how to improve all the work you complete, and you’ll be able to ask me any questions you have.
+The guided course runs for six weeks, during which you will have unlimited one-on-one email contact with me.
+I’ll give you feedback and guidance on how to improve all the work you complete and you’ll be able to ask me any questions you have.

 Each week, I’ll email you a new PDF containing information and homework to get your business up and running.
 By the end of the course, you will have a professional website set up, you’ll know how to write various things people will hire you to write, and you will understand how to attract clients and how to work with them once you’ve got them.